Hope for our Neighbours by John Jeffries

 Dr Joe kept operating to the very last minute before he was evacuated.
 And the next day, with tears in his eyes, he met the supply plane CBM had urgently flown in, packed with life-saving emergency supplies that were the key to us moving people with a disability to safety and continuing our medical program.

-Dr Joe is just one example of the kind of resilient and committed people, organisations and communities that CBM partners with to prepare, respond to and recover from natural disasters.
+Dr Joe is just one example of the kind of resilient and committed people, organisations and communities that CBM partners with to prepare, respond to and recover from disaster events.

-For me, the people we helped and the lives we saved during natural disasters were the neighbours we are called to love.
+For me, the people we helped and the lives we saved during disaster events were the neighbours we are called to love.
 They just happened to live in another country.

 John served as the CEO of CBM Australia from 1992 to 2015.
 In 2014 he was awarded a Medal of the Order of Australia (OAM) for his services to the community, particularly people with a disability.